DelaporteRobin/POST/README.md

 Hello World

-## Tasklist for next versions

-- update contacted studio status after a certain amount of time
+## TASKLIST
+- create an autocompletion system for tags when creating / editing a studio
+- add the tag filter system when picking contact list
-- update the user settings location system
+- update TUI with user settings for mails
+- create a tags manager process (with colors or not)